everestial/vcfparser/README.rst

     $ pip install vcfparser

-In order to build from source, you can follow :ref:`advanced tutorial <advanced-install>`
+In order to build from source, you can follow `advanced tutorial <advanced-install>`

 Usage